 Leadership Overview

-The Exchange has 10 executives leading key functions including strategy, marketing, finance, operations, technology, human resources, administration, and store operations.
+The Exchange has 10 executives leading key functions including strategy, marketing, operations, technology, human resources, and communications.

 Leadership Roles at The Exchange